 Student Disability Services (SDS)reviews requests for accommodations on an individualized, interactive, case-by-case basis.
-Depending on the nature and functional limitations of a student’s documented disability, the student may be eligible for note taking assistance.
+Depending on the nature and functional limitations of a student’s documented disability, the student may be eligible for note taking support.

 When a Note Taker May Not be Needed